TamimEhsan2021/Project1/README.md

 - Use machine learning techniques to further predict stock prices

 ## TO USE
-Please add the required parameters of your pgAdmin 4 data base to the config file before runnning
+Please add the required parameters of your pgAdmin 4 data base to the config.py file before runnning